openstack/designate/doc/source/rest/general.rst

 Administrative Access
 ---------------------

-Administrative users can "sudo" into another tenant by providing an additional HTTP header: 'X-Moniker-Sudo-Tenant-ID'
+Administrative users can "sudo" into another tenant by providing an additional HTTP header: 'X-Designate-Sudo-Tenant-ID'

 .. http:get:: /url

-   Example HTTP Request using the X-Moniker-Sudo-Tenant-ID header
+   Example HTTP Request using the X-Designate-Sudo-Tenant-ID header

    **Example request**: